JBWRF Secondary Recycled Water EA

 Recycled water is an important part of the Central Utah Project Completion Act legislation (CUPCA).
 To learn more about CUPCA please visit www.doi.gov/cupcao

-Since this CUPCA project is considered a federal action, the preparation of an environmental document under a process called the National Environmental Policy Act (NEPA) is required.
-The first step in the process is to initiate public involvement regarding the action.
-This is called scoping.
-Scoping, although not required for an environmental assessment, is useful in identifying concerns, potential impacts, and identifying possible alternatives for the project.
-Central Utah Water Conservancy District (CUWCD) and the Department of the Interior – Central Utah Project Completion Act Office, have opted to provide a public involvement process for the public and agencies to learn more about the project, provide comments, and answer questions to help identify issues.
+Since this CUPCA project is considered a federal action, the preparation of an environmental document, under a process called the National Environmental Policy Act (NEPA), is required.
+Central Utah Water Conservancy District (CUWCD) and the Department of the Interior – Central Utah Project Completion Act Office, are asking for public and agency comment on the environmental assessment document.

 You have been notified because you are either a customer of WaterPro, a Bluffdale City water user, live within 300 feet of the proposed project, or have been identified as an important stakeholder for the project.